 Can you upgrade Windows 10 S to Windows 10 Pro?

-You'll be able to upgrade a Windows 10 S device to Windows 10 Pro with just a few clicks and an update.
+Yes, you can.
+You can upgrade a Windows 10 S device to Windows 10 Pro with just a few clicks and an update.
 That will remove the restriction on app installs so you can use it just like any other Windows 10 Pro PC.